API Reference

 POST /api/config

 Section titled “POST /api/config”Save configuration.
 Body: JSON config object.
+Effective add-on track defaults (_delivery_channel, effective ports) are runtime-derived rather than user-settable fields.

 GET /api/config/download